mirkobronzi/bert_reranker/README.md

 the config file).

-Once two encoders are created (or one only if the user decided to use the same one for example/passage), then a retriever model (`bert_reranker/models/retriever.py`) is create by composing the two.
+Once two encoders are created (or one only if the user decided to use the same one for example/passage), then a retriever model (`bert_reranker/models/retriever.py`) is created by composing the two.
 A retriever is indeed able to use the two encoders to generate the various embeddings and it will then produce a score by performing a simple dot-product.